 - Serve immediately.

 - ½ Tablespoon olive oil

 - ½ package Meyer’s Original Texas Sausage, sliced

 - 4 green onions, sliced

 - 2 cups water

 - 2 cups chicken broth

 - 2 eggs, lightly beaten

 - ½ teaspoon garlic powder

-- Heat oil over medium heat in a nonstick skillet.
-Add sliced sausage and sauté for 2 minutes.
+- In a non-stick skillet, heat oil over medium heat.
+Add sliced sausage and sauté for two minutes.

-- Add red bell pepper and onion and sauté three more minutes.
+- Add red bell pepper and onion, and sauté three minutes more.
 Remove from heat and set aside.

 - In a medium saucepan, bring water and chicken broth to a boil.
-Add salt and then slowly stir in grits.
-Simmer grits for 5 minutes, stirring frequently.
+Add salt and slowly stir in grits.
+Simmer grits for five minutes, stirring frequently.

-- In a medium bowl whisk together milk, eggs, and garlic powder.
-Slowly stir in about 1 cup of the hot grits to temper the eggs.
-Then pour milk/grits mixture into saucepan with the rest of the grits.
-Stir well to combine.
+- Whisk together milk, eggs, and garlic powder in a medium bowl.
+To temper the eggs, slowly stir in 1 cup of the hot grits.
+Then pour milk and grits mixture into the saucepan with the remainder of the grits.
+Stir well until combined.

-- Stir in Parmesan cheese and ½ of the Cheddar cheese.
-Mix in the sausage mixture.
-Sprinkle remaining Cheddar cheese on top.
+- Add parmesan cheese and ½ of the cheddar cheese, stirring well.
+Add the sausage mixture.
+Sprinkle remaining cheddar cheese on top.

-- Pour into prepared pan and bake 45 minutes.
+- Pour into greased baking dish and bake 45 minutes.

-- 2 large yellow onions, sliced into thick half moons
+- 2 large yellow onions, sliced into thick half moon shapes

 - 3 pounds Meyer’s beef brisket